-5. Security Considerations
+6. Security Considerations

-Distributed mobility management (DMM) requires two kinds of security considerations: First, access network security that only allows a legitimate mobile host/router to access the DMM service; Second, end-to-end security that protects signaling messages for the DMM service.
-Access network security is required between the mobile host/router and the access network providing the DMM service.
+Distributed mobility management (DMM) requires two kinds of security considerations: First, access network security that only allows a legitimate mobile host/router to use DMM; Second, end-to-end security between the end hosts, which protects signaling messages for DMM.
+Access network security is required between the mobile host/router and the access network deploying DMM.
 End-to-end security is required between nodes that participate in the DMM protocol.